JunghwanRo/log/README.md

 # To be DONE

-Read "OpenPneu: Compact Platform for Pneumatic Actuation with Multi-Channels." \
-Read "A Control and Drive System for Pneumatic Soft Robots: PneuSoRD." \
-Change password for EMPA. \
 3D print the components for the drone. \
 Check the parameters of drop stitch fabric. \
 Check a glider simulator. \